-A plan to reconstruct an authentic representation of the buildings of the Villa Rustica as they originally appeared in the 2nd and 3rd centuries AD begun in 1994.
+A plan to reconstruct an authentic representation of the buildings of the Villa Rustica as they originally appeared in the 2nd and 3rd centuries AD began in 1994.
 The project was completed in 2008.
-In addition to the local findings and excavation work, the reconstruction was based on similar sites of the Saar region (such as the villa at Echternach in Luxembourg).
-Both antique literature (Vitruvius) and modern literature (e.g. for the reconstruction of the wall paintings) were taken into account.
+In addition to the local findings and excavation work, the reconstruction was based on similar sites of the Saar region (such as the Villa at Echternach in Luxembourg).
+Both antique literature (Vitruvius) and modern literature (e.g. for the reconstruction of the wall paintings) were considered.
 The reconstructed buildings now stand on the Roman foundation walls, revealing their probable appearance in the 2nd to 3rd centuries.
 The reconstruction provides a detailed impression of what life was like then in the countryside.

 Visitors enter the site of the Roman Villa Borg through the gatehouse.
-It stands on the original foundations, and today probably looks much as it did during the 2nd and 3rd centuries AD.
+It stands on the original foundations and probably looks much as it did during the 2nd and 3rd centuries AD.

-The manor hall (atrium), the main building of the villa, was and still is the structure on which the entire villa complex is focused.
+The manor hall (atrium), the Villa’s main building, was and still is the structure on which the entire villa complex is focused.
 Like the Roman Villa at Nennig, the reception hall had a large mosaic floor, in this case in black-and-white.
 The plan design of the main wing led to the assumption that the building was two-storey.
-The manor and a number of adjacent rooms are today used as a museum in which the finds from the excavation in Borg are displayed.
+The manor hall and several adjacent rooms are today used as a museum where the excavation finds are displayed.

 From February to July 2013, an exhibition on Roman glass (CIRCUS BEAKERS & RIBBED BOWLS ROMAN GLASSMAKERS Mark Taylor & David Hill – work show 1989-2012) was held in the reception hall.
-Several dozen of glass vessels found at the Villa Borg site were on display alongside hundreds of glasses reconstructions made by Mark Taylor & David Hill.
+Several dozen glass vessels found at the Villa Borg site were displayed alongside hundreds of glasses reconstructions made by Mark Taylor & David Hill.

-In some of the rooms upstairs are exhibited furniture reproductions like stools, tables, cupboards etc.
+Some rooms upstairs exhibit furniture reproductions like stools, tables, cupboards etc.

 The complex also includes a fully functioning Roman bath.
-The baths have been rebuilt in their original way and give an indication of how important the bathing culture was in the Roman Empire.
-From the entrance area you reach the cold bath (frigidarium) with its large pool.
+The baths have been rebuilt in their original way, indicating how important the bathing culture was in the Roman Empire.
+From the entrance area, you reach the cold bath (frigidarium) with its large pool.

 Next to the reconstructed frigidarium is the caldarium, a vaulted room containing a hot bath.

 Next to the caldarium and in line with ancient bathing customs is the reconstructed laconicum, the dry sweating room of the Roman thermae.
-The resting room was raised to a higher temperature and had no bath in it.
+The resting room was raised to a higher temperature and had no bath.

 A lararium often had the appearance of a small temple-like structure containing a small statue, a niche in the wall, or a small freestanding shrine.
 The painting in the reconstructed lararium is based on a fresco from a lararium in the House of the Centenary at Pompeii.
 The figure of Bacchus, god of wine and fertility, stands at the foot of Mount Vesuvius.

-The gardens which have been designed as authentically as possible on the basis of pollen analysis and relevant literature, consist of a herb garden with spices and remedial plants, a flower garden as well as a kitchen garden with fruits and vegetables.
+The gardens, which have been designed as authentically as possible based on pollen analysis and relevant literature, consist of a herb garden with spices and remedial plants, a flower garden, and a kitchen garden with fruits and vegetables.
 The rose garden and the inner court garden are also based on Roman models and give an idea of Roman garden architecture with their fountains and footpaths.

-Every year during the first weekend of August the “Roman Days” (Römertage) are being held at the Villa.
+Every year during the first weekend of August, the “Roman Days” (Römertage) are held at the Villa.
 Roman legionnaires, traders and craftsmen put up their camp on the estate of the Villa Borg and present the ancient way of life.
 The Villa also offers a year-round variety of events.

-Until now only the pars dominica (or urbana) has been excavated which was the residential area, exclusive to the master (dominus) and his family.
+Only the pars dominica (or urbana) has been excavated, which was the residential area exclusive to the master (dominus) and his family.
 Excavation work is currently being carried out in the area of the pars rustica, the area reserved for servants and workers of the farm.

-The Saarland and Mosel Valley’s ancient Roman heritage has a lot to offer to tourists and scholars alike.
-More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are testament to the Gallo-Roman era north of the Alps (further information here).
+The Saarland and Mosel Valley’s ancient Roman heritage has much to offer tourists and scholars.
+More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are a testament to the Gallo-Roman era north of the Alps (further information here).

-Visiting the Roman Villa Borg: The villa is open from Tuesday to Sunday from 10 am to 6 pm April to October and from 11 am to 4 pm February to March and November.
+Visiting the Roman Villa Borg: The Villa is open from Tuesday to Sunday from 10 am to 6 pm from April to October and from 11 am to 4 pm from February to March and November.
 The site is closed on Mondays and in December and January.